healthchecks/healthchecks/templates/docs/reliability_tips.md

 ## Handle Exceptions

 Make sure you know how your HTTP client handles failed requests.
-For example, if you use a HTTP library which raises exceptions, decide if you want to catch the exceptions, or let them bubble up.
+For example, if you use an HTTP library that raises exceptions, decide if you want to catch the exceptions or let them bubble up.